VinayKumar2004/Create-and-Mint-Token-project/README.md

 Install MetaMask extension in your web browser.
 Configure MetaMask to connect to the appropriate network (e.g., Localhost or Testnet).
 Deploy the MyToken contract to the chosen network.

+## Authors
+Vinay Kumar 21BCS7595@cuchd.in

+## License
+This project is licensed under the Vinay Kumar License - see the LICENSE.md file for details